-Whether you’ve been to the real deal in Munich, Germany or celebrated in a beer garden thousands of miles away, the following fun facts should hopefully enhance your next Oktoberfest experience:
+Whether you’ve been to the real deal in Germany or celebrated in a beer garden, the following fun facts should enhance your next Oktoberfest experience:

-There are rules.
-The spirit of Oktoberfest has spread worldwide—and it’s a great opportunity to enjoy limited edition Bavarian-style beers with great labels—however, there are rules in order to serve beer at the official Oktoberfest celebration in Germany.
+The spirit of Oktoberfest has spread worldwide.
+It’s a great opportunity to enjoy limited edition Bavarian-style beers with great labels.
+However, there are rules in order to serve beer at the official Oktoberfest celebration in Germany.
 Beer must conform to the Bavarian Purity Law (the Reinheitsgebot).
 The requirements include a minimum of 6 percent alcohol by volume, and the beer must be brewed within the city limits of Munich.
 There are only six breweries that meet the strict requirements of official Oktoberfest beer.

-Generally, German wines are white, low alcohol, light and unoaked, making them a refreshing companion to enjoy with all that is offered at an Oktoberfest celebration: the Schweinebraten, or Bavarian Pork Roast, Würstl, Sauerkraut, Käsespätzle and even the German schlager music and carnival rides.
+Generally, German wines are white, low alcohol, light and unoaked, making them a refreshing companion to enjoy with all that is offered at an Oktoberfest celebration.
+The Schweinebraten, or Bavarian Pork Roast, Würstl, Sauerkraut, Käsespätzle all go well with them.

 By Georgene Mortimer, Island Winery

 The perfect bottle of handcrafted artisan wine awaits at Island Winery on Cardinal Rd.
-Complimentary tastings, wine by the glass and cheese platters are available Monday-Saturday from 12:30-5:30 p.m. and Sunday, 12-4 p.m.
-(843) 842-3141 or islandwinery.com.
+Wine tastings, wine by the glass and cheese platters are available Monday-Saturday from 12:30-5:30 p.m. and Sunday, 12-4 p.m.
+843-842-3141 or www.islandwinery.com.